 We all know that pal who is just a certified legend.
 Always putting other people first and doing their bit to make the world a better place, while never tooting their own horn.
 This deserving pal might work 9-5pm but always fits in volunteering on the side - whether it's picking up rubbish on their local beach or organising food parcels to those in need, they're just awesome.
 And we love these pals too.

-That’s why we launched Unsung Pals to reward and say cheers to someone who might have flown under the radar but made a positive difference in 2022.
+That’s why we launched Unsung Pals to reward and say cheers to someone who might have flown under the radar but made a positive difference.